 The following was published in the Bradford City AFC matchday programme on 11th November, 2017 (Plymouth Argyle):

 When I undertook my research on the origins of football in Bradford, it became apparent that the historic links between sport and the military in Bradford had long since been forgotten.
 This is ironic given the constant reminder provided by the traditional club colours of City and Avenue / Northern having been derived from military connections.
 My belief is that after the carnage of the Great War the military heritage tended to be overlooked, not necessarily for ideological reasons but because it was probably seen as outdated, if not irrelevant as people looked to the future.
+Nonetheless it is unforgivable that the military links have been forgotten and surprisingly overlooked by aspiring academics.

 The early history of Manningham FC – established in 1880 and the predecessor of Bradford City AFC in 1903 – had strong links with the citizen soldiers of Bradford.
 The generation of men involved with establishing ‘football’ clubs in Bradford during the second half of the 1870’s was typically connected with the Volunteer – or territorial – army units in the town and ‘athleticism’ in the widest sense was considered to be a form of military training by virtue of its health benefits.